 Businesses may face various forms of crime.
 Several Dutch organisations provide information about the steps you can take in order to prevent this from happening.

 - Government.nl provides information about crime prevention and cyber crime (crime in which a computer is the object of the crime or is used as a tool to commit an offense).
-If you have fallen victim to ransomware, you can use No More Ransom to delete the software.
+If you have fallen victim to ransomware, you can consult No More Ransom to delete the software.

-- The Dutch Centre for Crime Prevention and Community Safety (CCV) offers (in Dutch) information on how to prevent different kinds of crime in your business.
+- The Dutch Centre for Crime Prevention and Community Safety (CCV) offers information on how to prevent different kinds of crime in your business (in Dutch).

-If you want to check if a banknote is genuine or counterfeit, it is best not to rely on just one feature, but to check a few of them.
+Do you want to check if a banknote is genuine or counterfeit?
+It is best not to rely on just one feature, but to check a few of them.
 Feel the note in your hands and look at it closely; if you have any doubts, compare it to one that you know is genuine.
 You can also use detecting equipment, such as an ultra-violet (UV) lamp.
-For information on suspect banknotes, check the European Central Bank's website.
+For information on detecting counterfeit banknotes, check the European Central Bank's website.
 If you have received a suspected counterfeit, you should contact the Dutch police immediately.